wootguy/resguy/README.md

 - Models/sprites/sounds used in map entities
 - Models/sprites/sounds used in map scripts (error prone)
 - HUD files and sprites used by custom weapons defined in map scripts (even more error prone)
+- HUD files and sprites set in the "CustomSpriteDir" key for weapon_* entities
 - External texture models and animation models (e.g. scientistT.mdl + scientist01.mdl)
 - Custom muzzle flash configs and sprites used in model animations (event 5005)
 - Sounds played in model animations (events 5004/1004/1008)